Passionate and companionate love: Biology

+The experience of romantic love is created and maintained by the associated brain systems acting together, in combination.

-Passionate love is sometimes compared to addiction, although there are differences.
-People in the early stages of romantic love share similar traits with addicts (for example, feeling rushes of euphoria, or craving for their beloved), but this tends to wear off over time, while the condition of a drug addiction tends to worsen.
-Helen Fisher has suggested romantic love is a "positive addiction" (i.e. not harmful) when reciprocated and a "negative addiction" when unrequited or inappropriate.
+Research indicates that intense passionate love resembles addiction, but academics do not currently agree on how love addictions are defined.
+People experiencing passionate love share similar traits with addicts (for example, feeling rushes of euphoria, or craving for their beloved), but with a basic difference that these features of love tend to lessen over time, while the condition of a drug addict tends to worsen.
+Helen Fisher has proposed that passionate love is a "positive addiction" (i.e. not harmful) when reciprocated and a "negative addiction" when unrequited or inappropriate.